StocksDigital/wagtail-checklist/README.md

   * provide dynamic feedback to your authors _before_ they save the page
   * allow authors to save drafts when rules are violated, but not publish them

+## Demo Website

+See the README in `demo/` for a demo website that you can play with locally.

 ## Dependencies

 * Wagtail (2+)